REG 05.58.01 - Additional Compensation Paid through the University

 5.1 EPA Non-Faculty and Faculty and County Operations Support Staff.
 All additional compensation for full-time employees for the fiscal year (for 12-month employees) -- or for the academic year (for 9-month employees) --may not exceed 20% of the Base Salary without advance authorization of the Vice Chancellor or Dean (not designee).
 Additional compensation for part-time employees taking on additional effort should be accomplished by adjusting the FTE, not to exceed 100% FTE.

 5.2 SPA Employees.
-All additional compensation for the fiscal year may not exceed 20% of the Base Salary for full-time SPA employees without advance authorization of the Office of State Personnel.
+All additional compensation for the fiscal year may not exceed 20% of the Base Salary for full-time SPA employees without advance authorization of the Office of State Human Resources.
 (Additional compensation for part-time SPA employees taking on additional effort should be effected by adjusting the FTE, not to exceed 100% FTE).

 5.3 All types of additional compensation paid by the University that are not included in the employee’s base salary are considered additional compensation for the purpose of calculating additional compensation maximums during the individual’s appointment period (20%) and during summer for 9-month faculty (33.33%).
 See sections 4.4.2 and 4.5 of this regulation.